Illinois Republican lawmaker resigns, cites Facebook, Twitter hacks

 "After some cyber security issues arose, I began to re-evaluate my continued public service," Representative Ron Sandack, House Republican floor leader, said in a resignation letter dated Sunday and provided on Monday by the Republican Caucus.

-Sandack, known as an adamant defender of Republican Governor Bruce Rauner's initiatives on the floor of the Democratic-dominated House, was up for re-election in November against Democrat Greg Hose.
+Sandack, who has served in the state legislature since 2010, was up for re-election in November against Democrat Greg Hose.

-His resignation comes as both major U.S. political parties are increasingly bedeviled by hacking, including Friday's leak of emails that have embarrassed Democrats as they gather for the party's convention in Philadelphia this week.

 Sandack had been battling since July 4 to remove multiple fake Facebook and Twitter accounts in his name, he told Capitol Fax, a respected political blog based in Springfield, the state capital.